gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ]
 ```

-In the simplest case, your function should return:
+Your chat function should return:

-* a single `str` response
+* a `str` value, which is the chatbot's response based on the chat `history` and most recent `message`.

-which is the bot's response to the particular user input `message`.
-Your function can take into account the `history` of messages, as well as the current message.

 Let's take a look at a few example chat functions: